6leetcode/6leetcode/questions/LCCI/面试题 16.09. Operations/README.md

 ### [Operations](https://leetcode.com/problems/operations-lcci)

-<p>rite methods to implement the multiply, subtract, and divide operations for integers.
+<p>Write methods to implement the multiply, subtract, and divide operations for integers.
 The results of all of these are integers.
 Use only the add operator.</p>

 <p>You should implement following methods:</p>